zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 Before we get too far, I'd like to talk about stress for a bit.
 We're not going to be very good at dealing with stress if we haven't defined what it is.

+I'm going to go with the American Psychological Assocation on how to define stress in this session.

 ---
 class: img-caption